Sponge1774/Sponge1774/README.md

 ### 👨‍💻 About Me

-I am a professional in career transition with a strong interest in web development, data science, artificial intelligence, project management.

-I'm at the beginning of my development journey, focused on acquiring new skills and knowledge to build a solid career in technology.
-Currently, I'm diving deep into Python and programming logic.
+I am a professional in career transition with a solid foundation in Exact Sciences, formalized by a Bachelor's Degree in Mathematics (UNESP Rio Claro) and a Master's Degree in Applied Mathematics (UNICAMP).
+This background provides me with advanced skills in logic, critical analysis, and complex problem-solving, which are essential for the technology industry.

+My career transition is actively being solidified through the Technology Higher Education Course in Systems Analysis and Development (UNIFECAF, scheduled completion: Dec/2027).
+This program allows me to develop a holistic view of IT, covering:

+Software Development: Deepening knowledge in Python and SQL, in addition to other Backend and Frontend languages.

+Infrastructure and Security: Knowledge in disciplines related to Hardware and Cybersecurity.

+Currently, my main focus areas for study and development in technology include:

+Languages and Tools: Python and SQL.

+Areas of Interest: Data Science, Artificial Intelligence, and IT Project Management.

+Complementing this technical education, I hold a Technology Higher Education Course in Human Resources Management (UNIFECAF), which adds a valuable perspective on leadership and management, strengthening my understanding of the human impact of technological solutions.

-I am passionate about solving problems, learning new things, creating solutions that impact people and I'm seeking my first opportunity to apply my knowledge and grow professionally.
+Passionate about transforming initial complex challenges into efficient solutions, I am seeking my first opportunity in technology to apply this unique combination of analytical, technical, and managerial knowledge and contribute to innovative projects.
 ---

 ### 🚀 My Projects